 Palm oil has almost equal amounts of saturated and unsaturated fatty acids.
 Palm oil does not contain the highest levels of saturated fatty acids.
 Coconut oil, butter, palm kernel oil and cocoa butter have higher proportions of saturated fatty acids than palm oil.

 Palm oil fits perfectly in a balanced and healthy diet.
 Concerns have been raised linking the consumption of palm oil with cholesterol and cardiovascular disease because of the high levels of saturated fatty acids in palm oil.
-However, the intake of saturated fatty acids is only one among many risk factors that impact cholesterol levels.
+However, palm oil is usually consumed in a mix of fats and oils.
+And the intake of saturated fatty acids is only one among many risk factors that impact cholesterol levels.
 Other risk factors include lifestyle factors such as physical activity, mental stress, obesity, smoking and alcohol consumption.
 These effects combined have a greater impact on the cholesterol level than moderate saturated fatty acid intake.